AviatrixSystems/Controller-HA-for-AWS/README.md

 ## Aviatrix - AWS Cloudformation template for New Aviatrix controller with HA

 ### Description

+This guide helps you enable controller HA in AWS when launch a **New** Aviatrix Controller.
+If you already have an existing Controller running and would like to enable HA, refer to [Existing-Controller-README.md](https://github.com/AviatrixSystems/Controller-HA-for-AWS/blob/master/Existing-Controller-README.md)

 This CloudFormation script will create the following:

 * An Aviatrix Autoscaling group with size 1, launching an EC2 Instance (named AviatrixController).